erikw/taiga-stats/README.md

 ![US dependency](https://raw.githubusercontent.com/erikw/taiga-stats/master/img/us_depends_on.png)

-Then run the script and generate a png file.
+Then run the script and generate a PNG file.

 ```console